 Student segmentation and predictive modeling are becoming mainstream discussion topics for university administrators.
 How do you reach, recruit and serve different student segments?
-The Parthenon Group added another valuable discussion framework with their report, "The Differentiated University".
-We will discuss the report.
-You'll like this one.

 - The number of traditional students (4-year college path while 18-22 yrs old) is declining due to demographic, economic and other societal pressures